-The study is projected to last for a maximum of 15 years, with a maximum 5-year recruitment period and a follow-up of 10 years for each patient.
-For each patient, data collection will begin after the signature of the informed consent form - noting that patient consent applies to all countries in which additional primary data collection will be conducted and to some countries where secondary use of data will be performed - and continue during 10 years as each patient will be followed for a period of 10 years, except if s/he is lost to follow-up, or withdraws his/her consent, or dies before the end of the follow-up period.
+The study is projected to last 15 years, with an anticipated 5-year recruitment period and a follow-up of 10 years for each patient.
+For each patient, data collection will begin after the signature of the informed consent form - noting that patient consent applies to all countries in which primary data collection will be conducted and to some countries where secondary use of data will be performed - and continue during 10 years as each patient will be followed for a period of 10 years, except if (s)/he is lost to follow-up, or withdraws his/her consent, or dies before the end of the follow-up period.
 Follow-up will continue regardless of oral cladribine or fingolimod discontinuation.

 A target sample size of 4,000 patients per cohort is planned to be recruited.
 Patients newly initiating oral cladribine or fingolimod as part of their routine medical care will be consecutively included in the study by their treating physician (neurologist).
-The study will only use pre-existing registries or databases and is based on a mixed data collection model relying on both secondary use of data and additional primary data collection where needed to supplement secondary data sources.
-Indeed, existing data sources (MS registries or national registers) may be supplemented by additional data collection, by adding modules to the existing registries/registers, where needed and where allowed by the registry.
-This will facilitate collecting variables which are specifically needed for the study. but not routinely collected and readily available in the selected data sources.
+The study will only use pre-existing registries or databases and is based on a mixed data collection model relying on both secondary use of data and primary data collection.
 Please see Section 9.5 for further information on the data sources.
-Additional data collection will be used in the following MS databases: NeuroTransData database (NTD; Germany) and Multiple sclerosis management system 3D (MSDS 3D; Germany, Spain and Switzerland).
-The use of secondary data only will be used in the Observatoire Français de la Sclérose en Plaques (OFSEP; France), Italian MS Registry (Italy), Multiple Sclerosis dataBase (MSBase; multi-country) and in the national and MS registries for Denmark, Finland, Sweden and Norway.
+Primary data collection will be used in the following MS databases: NeuroTransData database (NTD; Germany) and Multiple sclerosis management system 3 Dimension (MSDS 3D; Germany).
+The use of secondary data only will be used in the Observatoire Français de la Sclérose en Plaques (OFSEP; France), Italian MS Registry (Italy), Multiple Sclerosis dataBase (MSBase; multicountry), Swiss Multiple Sclerosis Cohort (SMSC; Switzerland), US Department of Defense (DOD) data source, and in the national and MS registries for Denmark, Finland, Sweden and Norway.
 In Sweden, the completeness of the data in the Swedish MS Registry will be supplemented in combination with Immunomodulation and Multiple Sclerosis Epidemiology Study (IMSE).